Abdofaiz/scripovpn/README.md

 ### Backup and Restore
 Use option 5 in the main menu to backup or restore your entire OpenVPN configuration.

+### Using Port 53 (DNS Port)
+For networks with strict firewall rules, you can run OpenVPN on port 53:

+1. During installation, select option 2 when asked for port selection
+2. The script will check if port 53 is already in use (by a DNS server)
+3. If port 53 is available, OpenVPN will be configured to use it
+4. This often helps bypass restrictive firewalls that only allow DNS traffic

+Note: Running on port 53 may cause conflicts if you're also running a DNS server.
+The script includes safety checks to prevent service disruptions.

+### Route Management
+The script includes a route management system to allow access to networks behind the VPN:

+1. From the main menu, select option 12 (Manage Routes)
+2. You can add or remove routes for internal networks
+3. Changes are applied immediately after restarting the OpenVPN service
+4. Routes can also be viewed through the web interface

 ## Troubleshooting